 April has ended, but this mission and my invitation for your participation has not.
 I plan to continue this eco-challenge just as before but with one adjustment: I will sort out recyclables from garbage, keeping a separate tally, and update you all at the end of May with the totals.

-Category: Eco Challenge, Lifestyle, Make a Difference, Other, Reduce, Re-use, Recycle, Reduce, Reuse, Recycle, The Wild Life Blog, Waste, We SaveTags: alluminum, clean up, do your part, environment, featured, garbage, JouleBug, litter, Make a Difference, plastic, recycle, recycling, reduce reuse recyce, social responsibility, sustainability, Waste, waste reduction
+Category: Eco Challenge, Lifestyle, Make a Difference, Other, Reduce, Re-use, Recycle, Reduce, Reuse, Recycle, The Wild Life Blog, Waste, We SaveTags: alluminum, clean up, do your part, environment, garbage, JouleBug, litter, Make a Difference, plastic, recycle, recycling, reduce reuse recyce, social responsibility, sustainability, Waste, waste reduction